-Hamburg has topped the Smart Index for three consecutive years, making it one of the world’s smartest cities.
+Hamburg has topped the Smart City Index for three consecutive years, making it one of the world’s smartest cities.
 The Northern German harbour city has a comprehensive digital strategy.
 Read more about Hamburg here.

 What makes Hamburg a smart city?

 The Free and Hanseatic City of Hamburg is Germany’s second largest city with around 1.8 million inhabitants.
 5 million inhabitants make up the metropolitan region.
 The city is Northern Germany’s economic and cultural centre.
 It regularly wins prizes for being both very liveable and very smart.

 Hamburg’s Smart City Approach is visible in everyday life: smart technologies, interdisciplinary pilot projects and new architecture keep popping up in the ever-evolving city.
 A growth trend contributes to Hamburg’s success, based on a dynamic economy with many jobs, as well as a large selection of educational institutions.
 Currently, Hamburg’s city planning is focused on building more living space and opening up new development opportunities.
 Additional high-quality urban spaces by the wate with homes, jobs, leisure, and recreation are an important part of this vision.